Merry England: Cultural revivals

-William Cobbett provided conservative commentary on the rapidly changing look and mores of an industrialising nation by invoking the stable social hierarchy and prosperous working class of the pre-industrial country of his youth in his Rural Rides (1822–26, collected in book form, 1830).
-The later works of Samuel Taylor Coleridge also subscribed to some extent to the "Merry England" view.
-Thomas Carlyle's Past and Present also made the case for Merrie England; the conclusion of Crotchet Castle by Thomas Love Peacock contrasts the mediaevalism of Mr. Chainmail to the contemporary social unrest.
-Barry Cornwall's patriotic poem.
-"Hurrah for Merry England", was set twice to music and printed in The Musical Times, in 1861 and 1880.
+William Cobbett provides conservative commentary on the rapidly changing look and mores of an industrialising nation by invoking the stable social hierarchy and prosperous working class of the pre-industrial country of his youth in his Rural Rides (1822–26, collected in book form, 1830).
+The later works of Samuel Taylor Coleridge also subscribe to some extent to the "Merry England" view.
+Thomas Carlyle's Past and Present also makes the case for Merrie England; the conclusion of Crotchet Castle by Thomas Love Peacock contrasts the mediaevalism of Mr. Chainmail to the contemporary social unrest.
+Barry Cornwall's patriotic poem "Hurrah for Merry England" was set twice to music and printed in The Musical Times, in 1861 and 1880.